rehierl/abstract-properties/12-x-doctree-traversal/12-0-the-ordered-doctree/2-1-ordered-doctree-order.md

 root's former first child is the root's only child in the resulting graph.

-Since the transitive reduction will only replace the parent of a non-first child with its former next presequent sibling, the resulting graph has no further root.
-That is, no child in the unordered doctree will become a root in the resulting graph.

-That is, each child in the unordered doctree remains to be a child in the resulting graph.
-No child in the unordered doctree therefore become a root in the resulting graph.
+Since the transitive reduction will only replace the parent of a non-first child with its former next presequent sibling, each child in the unordered doctree remains to be a child in the resulting graph.
+Because of that, no child in the unordered doctree can become a root in the resulting graph.

 * The resulting graph has the root of the unordered doctree as its only root.
 * The resulting graph has **one root only**.